hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The `clone` block can be used to create a new virtual machine from an existing virtual machine or template.
 The resource supports both making a complete copy of a virtual machine, or cloning from a snapshot (also known as a linked clone).

-See the section on [cloning and customization example](#cloning-and-customization-example) for more information.
+See the section on [cloning and customization](#cloning-and-customization) for more information.

 ~> **NOTE:** Changing any option in `clone` after creation forces a new resource.